-The village of Churton in West Cheshire is a terrific base for exploring many different aspects of life and landscape on the edge of the Cheshire Basin, along the Dee Valley and further afield into north and mid Wales.
+The village of Churton in West Cheshire, a short drive south of Chester, is a terrific base for exploring many different aspects of life and landscape on the edge of the Cheshire Basin, along the Dee Valley and further afield into north and mid Wales.

 The basic premise of the blog, is that everything I talk about should be do-able within a day’s drive (there and back) of Churton.
 Some of my topics may be on my doorstep (quite literally where the garden and local footpaths are concerned) but others may require short drives or day trips.
 This includes all my topics, be they walks, visits to heritage, eating out and anything else that interests me on the day.
 I have a great love of the past, and many of my posts will be about local history on both sides of the Welsh border.